 The Home Tab is perhaps the most commonly used Tab in Microsoft Word features.
 And it looks like this:

-Before we dig in deeper, we suggest you play around a bit with a document.
-Type some sentences and be prepared to edit and format them to your heart’s content.
+Before digging in more deeply, we suggest you play around with a document.
+Please compose sentences and freely modify and arrange them to your liking.
 Once you’re done, the Command groups in the Home tab can be used as below.

 -